rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 #### Example 1:

-Below example shows how the `resolveAtRuntime` function works with input as an array of strings.
-`resolveAtRuntime` function will loop through each string in the array and replace the pattern with the actual value from the `runtime` environment variable.
+The example below shows how the `resolveAtRuntime` function works with input as an array of strings.
+The `resolveAtRuntime` function will loop through each string in the array and replace the pattern with the actual value from the `runtime` environment variable.

 ```
 resolveAtRuntime(["result.{{attribute}}", "result.styles.{{attribute}}"])